 The chicken recipe has chicken, chicken livers, and whole dried eggs as animal proteins.
 Fish oil and sunflower oil add healthy fats to the mix.

-What’s different from most fresh recipes is the addition of oats, which promotes healthy skin and fur thanks to the vitamin B and omega 6 fatty acids it contains.
+What’s different from most fresh recipes is the addition of oats, which promote healthy skin and fur thanks to the vitamin B and omega 6 fatty acids they contain.

 Ingredients

 Ollie offers 5 standard fresh recipes, each with a single main animal protein: chicken, turkey, beef, lamb, and pork.
-There are also 2 baked recipes that feature beef and chicken as the main proteins.
+The 2 baked recipes feature beef and chicken as the main proteins.

 Apart from the protein, each recipe contains carbs in the form of nutrient-dense starches, vegetables, and seeds, plus healthy fats and superfoods such as kale and blueberries.
 Vitamins and minerals are added to supplement each recipe.